JosephOlabode/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html: script to copy all html to parent directory

-15-let_move:  script that moves all files beginning with an uppercase letter to the directory /tmp/u
+100-let_move:  script that moves all files beginning with an uppercase letter to the directory /tmp/u

+101-clean_emacs:  script that deletes all files in the current working directory that end with the character ~